Self-declaration vs Notified Body: when is an NB needed?

 | A | Internal production control | None | Pure self-declaration, the majority route |

-| A1 | Internal control + supervised tests | NB for designated tests | RED when a harmonised standard is partially applied |
+| A1 | Internal control + supervised tests | NB for designated tests | Sector texts that select it from Decision 768/2008 (not used by RED) |

 | A2 | Internal control + random checks | NB for occasional audits | Rare in electronics |